Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Testset Creation

 \section{Testset Creation}

-We have created two manually annotated test sets for Indian language NER evaluation: \dsname-test and \dsname-test-small.
-The \dsname-test comprises 500-1000 annotated sentences per language for 8 languages namely Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Punjabi, and, Telugu.
-The \dsname-test-small comprises 50 annotated sentences per language with Tamil added to languages in large testset.
+We have created \dsname-test: manually annotated test set for Indian language NER evaluation.
+The \dsname-test comprises 500-1000 annotated sentences per language for 9 languages namely Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Punjabi, Tamil, and, Telugu.
 The annotators were provided sentences with named entity annotations obtained using the methodology described in Section \ref{sec:mining}.
 The annotators had to verify if the projected NER annotations were correct and rectify the annotations if incorrect.
 They were asked to follow the CoNLL 2003 annotation guidelines \cite{tjong-kim-sang-de-meulder-2003-introduction}.
 The human annotations were contributed by volunteers who are native language speakers.